NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 | `builtins.fetch*` | evaluation time | store path | `/nix/store`, `~/.cache/nix` | `tarball-ttl` expires, cache miss in `~/.cache/nix`, output store object not in local store |
 | `pkgs.fetch*` | build time | derivation | `/nix/store`, substituters | output store object not available |

-:::{.note}
+:::{.tip}
 `pkgs.fetchFrom*` helpers retrieve _snapshots_ of version-controlled sources, as opposed to the entire version history, which is more efficient.
 :::

 ## Caveats {#chap-pkgs-fetchers-caveats}

-Because Nixpkgs fetchers are fixed-output derivations, an [output hash](https://nixos.org/manual/nix/stable/language/advanced-attributes#adv-attr-outputHash) has to be specified.
+Because Nixpkgs fetchers are fixed-output derivations, an [output hash](https://nixos.org/manual/nix/stable/language/advanced-attributes#adv-attr-outputHash) has to be specified, usually indirectly through a `hash` attribute.
-This hash refers to the derivation output, not the remote source itself!
+This hash refers to the derivation output, which can be different from the remote source itself!

 This has the following implications that you should be aware of: